Jane Bown

 Corrine Day was a british fashion/documentary photographer, she also use to be a fashion model.

-In 1993 she photographed Kate Moss for the cover of Vogue
+In 1993 she photographed Kate Moss for the cover of Vogue.

 In 2007 Corrine photographed Kate Moss, they had a serious conversation which made Kate Moss show her true colours during the shoot.